Docker containerized apps (for scientists)

 - Container - a runtime instance of an image

-Essentially with Docker, you provide a recipe for building a reproducible execution environment, and the infrastructure will ensure that environment exists for your program.
+Essentially, with Docker, we provide a recipe for building a reproducible execution environment, and the infrastructure ensures that environment exists for our program.
 The recipe is ideally encapsulated in the Dockerfile.
-The cost of this is that it is somewhat more clunky to set things up.
-The benefit is that setting things up the second time and all subsequent times is in principle effortless and portable.
+The trade-off is that setup is a bit clunkier.
+The upside is that the second setup (and every one after that) is, in principle, effortless and portable.

 1 Installation

-There is a GUI for all this called Dock station which might make some steps easier on some platforms.
+There’s a GUI for all the setup called Dock station which might make some steps easier on some platforms.
 TBC.

 1.1 Linux